Observation of orbital pumping

 To reveal the origin of the charge current observed in the Ni/Ti bilayer, we measured the microwave absorption $P$ and the charge current $I_\mathrm{DC}$ for Ni(5~nm) and Fe(5~nm)/Ti(10~nm) films, as well as the Ni(5~nm)/Ti(10~nm) bilayer at various frequencies $f$.
-Figures~\ref{fig2}a-\ref{fig2}c show the $H$ dependence of $I_\mathrm{DC}/P_\mathrm{abs}$ for the three devices at $\theta=0$, where $P_\mathrm{abs}$ is the microwave absorption intensity at the FMR field (see Fig.~\ref{fig1}c).
+Figures~\ref{fig2}a-\ref{fig2}c show the $H$ dependence of $P$ and $I_\mathrm{DC}/P_\mathrm{abs}$ for the three devices at $\theta=0$, where $P_\mathrm{abs}$ is the microwave absorption intensity at the FMR field (see Fig.~\ref{fig1}c).
 We note that the symmetric component of $I_\mathrm{DC}/P_\mathrm{abs}$, $I_\mathrm{sym}/P_\mathrm{abs}$, in the Ni single-layer film is negligible compared to that in the Ni/Ti bilayer (see Figs.~\ref{fig2}a and \ref{fig2}b).
 This result demonstrates that the $I_\mathrm{sym}$ signal in the Ni/Ti bilayer is generated in the Ti layer; spin-rectification effects and thermoelectric effects in the Ni layer are not the source of the observed $I_\mathrm{sym}$ signals in the Ni/Ti bilayer.
+The contribution from the charge current generated in the Ni layer is discussed in detail in Supplementary Note 3.